mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 ## Preface

-We're in the second half of 2026 and an increasingly large swath of the tech world is now waist deep in Agentic software development (or whatever word you're using at the time or reading).
+We're in the second half of 2026 and an increasingly large swath of the tech world is waist deep in Agentic software development (or whatever word you're using at the time or reading).

 Naturally, you want to know (do you?) what the fuss is about.
 You've got to _upskill_ yourself, stay relevant and remain valuable in the job market.
-"It's not AI that'll take your job, it's someone else that uses AI better than you" they say.
+"It's not AI that'll take your job, it's someone else that uses AI better than you" they say, as they as they look at workers fighting among themselves and miss the bigger picture.

-So you embark on a journey, still ongoing, to see where this leads.
+Anyways.
+You embark on a journey, still ongoing, to see where all this might lead.
 FOMO and all of that.

 You wanna experience the new paradigm being touted on X and other corners of the civilized web.
 If this is the last frontier before either utopia or dystopia — depending on who you ask — let's see it up close.

-You might read this as coming out a bit snarky and think: another pissed programmer because of <_insert reason_> but no. I'm simultaneously highly skeptic of the AI boosters stating this technology will replace us all and
+This might come out to you as snarky and think: another pissed engineer because of <_insert reason_> but no. I'm highly skeptic of the AI boosters stating this technology will replace us all while at the same time, quite impressed with how things might evolve and what it means for creative builders.
+Luckily we can hold multiple emotions at once.

 <hr/>